Sirmione

 A boat cruise around the Peninsula di Sirmione offers an enchanting perspective on one of Lake Garda’s most picturesque and historically rich destinations.
 This journey costs starting form €10 and allows you to experience the beauty and allure of Sirmione from the tranquil waters of Italy’s largest lake.

 The 30-minute tour starts at Lungolago Armando Diaz, where you can find the boats awaiting.
 Sail along the coast of this splendid jewel city and admire the Villa of Maria Callas.
-The tour continues along the shoreline towards the Aquaria Thermal Spa of Sirmione.
+The tour continues along the shoreline towards the SPA & Thermal Garden of Sirmione.
 The colorful facades and bustling streets create a lively scene, contrasted by the serene backdrop of the lake.

 One of the highlights of the boat tour is passing by the Grottoes of Catullus, the ruins of an ancient Roman villa.
 These impressive archaeological remains, perched at the tip of the peninsula, provide a glimpse into the luxurious lifestyles of the Romans.
 From the water, you can appreciate the scale and grandeur of these ruins, set against the stunning panoramic views of Lake Garda.